ldsouza/ldsouza.github.io/_posts/2016-10-04-what-s-new-in-sharepoint-and-one-drive-oct-2016.md

 ***Security Settings for SharePoint and One Drive***

-Control access from personal devices
+Control access from personal devices (prevent users from downloading, printing or syncing from non-domain computers).

-Control access based on location (network locations)
+Control access based on location (network locations) - Supply Ip ranges to restrict to.

+*****Create Team Sites - have to tag each site (General Purpose, Internal, Confidential) - Team site classification - guide users how they should use the site and who they should share it with.
+Can add guidelines for users.

+You can apply policies based on the tags.